-- Create an interagency working group to formalize a commitment to end family violence in your community.
+- Create or join an interagency working group to formalize a commitment to end family violence in your community.

-- Develop a listing of services available in your community to help those impacted by family violence.
+- Develop a listing of services available in your community to help those impacted by family violence and domestic violence.

-- Identify and address family violence service gaps in your community.
+- Identify and address family violence and domestic violence service gaps in your community.

-- Start a support group for victims of family violence.
+- Start a support group for survivors of family violence and domestic violence.

-- Plan a public forum on family violence.
+- Plan a public forum on family violence and domestic violence.

-- Distribute family violence awareness resources to businesses, employers, medical professionals and faith organizations.
+- Distribute family violence and domestic violence awareness resources to businesses, employers, medical professionals and faith organizations.